-The Bridge of Hope Innocence Initiative is open to undergraduate, honours and postgraduate students.
+The Bridge of Hope Innocence Initiative is open to undergraduate and postgraduate students.
 The Innocence Initiative runs across the year in semesters 1 and 2 as well as spring and summer semesters.

 Places are limited and determined through a competitive selection process for each intake.
 If your application is shortlisted, you will be required to attend an interview and obtain a successful police check.
 If your application is successful, you will enrol in a Justice and Legal Studies internship course in the appropriate semester.

-For more information about the student involvement in The Bridge of Hope Innocence Initiative, please click here.
+For more information about student involvement in The Bridge of Hope Innocence Initiative, please click here.

 All volunteers will be asked to join one or more assigned case hubs.
 A case hub is the team working on a particular case.
 As a volunteer, you will be expected to participate in:

 Case projects i.e. specific projects related to a particular case